Reading time: 3 minutes

 Step 3 – Complain to the Australian Financial Complaints Authority (AFCA)

-If you are not satisfied with the response from your super fund, your next step is to contact the Australian Financial Complaints Authority (AFCA).
+If you are not satisfied with the response from your super fund, your next step is to contact the Australian Financial Complaints Authority.

 AFCA is a dispute resolution scheme designed to provide free, fair and independent assistance with complaints about super products.
 It acts as an independent and impartial ombudsman, which means it doesn’t act on your behalf or on behalf of your super fund.

-- If your complaint is not resolved, AFCA works with all parties to try and achieve a settlement using methods such as negotiation and conciliation.
+- If your complaint is not resolved by your super fund, AFCA works with all parties to try and achieve a settlement using methods such as negotiation and conciliation.

-- AFCA makes a determination (or decision) on the complaint.
+- AFCA makes a determination (or decision) on the complaint, which is binding on the financial provider.

 You can complain to AFCA online here, or download a copy of the AFCA complaint form to complete and mail.